COVID Vaccinations for Healthcare Workers

 The challenge now is to understand the mechanism by which individuals are recognised as healthcare workers and placed into a position by which they can get a vaccination.

 Below is a summary of currently available information relating to England.
-We have not yet seen guidance for the other devolved nations, but will provide updates as new information becomes available.

 Key Information (England Only)